SpriteLink/NIPAP/nipap/nipapd.man.rst

 Options
 -------
 nipapd accepts the following command-line arguments.
+These and more options are available in the configuration file nipap.conf, which typically resides in /etc/nipap/nipap.conf.
+On debian-like systems, /etc/default/nipapd is used to control the startup of nipapd in the init script.

     -h, --help                      show a help message
     -d, --debug                     enable debugging